BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/index.md

       What is Agglayer?
     </h3>
     <p style="color: #666; margin-bottom: 0.75rem; line-height: 1.4; font-size: 14px;">
-      Learn about Agglayer's purpose, vision, and how it solves the interoperability challenge in blockchain.
+      Start here to understand the blockchain fragmentation problem and how Agglayer creates a unified interoperability solution.
     </p>
     <a href="/agglayer/core-concepts/what-is-agglayer/" style="color: #0071F7; text-decoration: none; font-weight: 500; font-size: 14px;">
       Learn more →